 Let’s now review each of them and see what you could do to get your website back up and running.

-To be 100% sure your domain registration is still running, you’re faced with two possibilities: search for your domain registrar email related to your purchase or just shot a quick WHOIS check and get that info in seconds.
-So just go to a website like who.is and write down your domain in.
+To be 100% sure your domain registration is still running, you’re faced with two possibilities: search for your domain registrar email related to your purchase or shoot a quick WHOIS check and get that info in seconds by going to who.is and write down your domain.

 In these cases, your website isn’t technically down; you just can’t access it.
 Specifically, it will display some worrying messages such as “Briefly unavailable for scheduled maintenance.
 Please check back in a minute.” or “Fatal error: Call to undefined function is_network_admin() in /home/website/public_html/wp-admin/admin-header.php on line 16”WordPress is a powerful tool to build websites, so much so that it now powers more than 1/4 of the entire internet.
-To maintain this power WordPress and the range of themes and plugins that go along with it need regular updates.
+To maintain this power, WordPress and the range of themes and plugins that go along with it need regular updates.
 And when updates go wrong, things can get scary and messy.
-I don’t want to scare you off but, not only manual updates (those you deliberately activate by clicking the “update” button), also the WordPress auto-update feature might fail sometimes.
+This is one of the most common WordPress errors.
+I don’t want to scare you off, but, not only manual updates (those you deliberately activate by clicking the “update” button), but also the WordPress auto-update feature might fail sometimes.

-When you hit update or WordPress auto-updates the first step is to put your site into a maintenance mode that makes it inaccessible to users.
-If you are seeing the former of the error messages above then what has happened is that the process has failed before its completion and being brought back out of maintenance mode.
-If you are seeing the latter then something else went wrong during the update procedure or your core WordPress files may have become corrupted for another reason.
+When you hit update or WordPress auto-updates, the first step is to put your site into a maintenance mode that makes it inaccessible to users.
+If you are seeing the former of the error messages above, then what has happened is that the process has failed before its completion and is being brought back out of maintenance mode.
+If you are seeing the latter, then something else went wrong during the update procedure, or your core WordPress files may have become corrupted for another reason.

 a) If you’re seeing the maintenance error message, you should take care of your .maintenance file.

-b) If you’re getting the “Fatal error..” message, it’ll be a matter to manually update your WordPress install.
+b) If you’re getting the “Fatal error..” message, it’ll be a matter of manually updating your WordPress install.

 a) if you’re experiencing issues after a plugin update, disable your plugins and see if your website starts working back normally.

-In that case, you should consider to invest a little more in your hosting provider and opt for a managed WordPress hosting (like our partners WP Engine) or, if you’re a techie guy/gal, set up your own WordPress VPS.
+In that case, you should consider investing a little more in your hosting provider and opt for managed WordPress hosting (like our partners WP Engine) or, if you’re a techie guy/gal, set up your own WordPress VPS.

-But those aren’t you’re only options, specifically, it’s worth looking if your website’s exceeding the allocated PHP memory and increase it to see if the issue gets resolved.
+But those aren’t you’re only options.
+Specifically, it’s worth looking if your website’s exceeding the allocated PHP memory and increasing it to see if the issue gets resolved.

-With cheap hosting solutions, your website might end up being hosted in a poorly configurated environment that leads to different negative outputs and more frequent issues happening even if you are doing everything right.
-My tip here is to set up an automatic uptime monitor tool and get in touch with your hosting provider, as soon as you get a notification of a downtime regarding your website.
+You may think, “my WordPress site is down; it must be a WordPress problem.”
+In reality, with cheap hosting solutions, your website might end up being hosted in a poorly configurated environment that leads to different negative outputs and more frequent issues happening even if you are doing everything right.
+My tip here is to set up an automatic uptime monitor tool and get in touch with your hosting provider as soon as you get a notification of downtime regarding your website.

 Note: remember that words are important when opening up a ticket with any support, and if you offend them, curse, or just write all CAPS, your request might be delayed a bit.
 So, try to keep a professional approach and ask them to look at your issue with all information at your disposal.